 This list is mostly oriented towards professional auto mechanics.
 If you are a beginner mechanic or if you are still learning, I strongly suggest you read this post first.

 The SK X-Frame ratcheting wrench is just amazing.
 If you ask me, the main feature would be it’s 6 points box end.
-Normally, ratcheting wrenches come with 12-point designs to reduce the arc swing to a minimum but can sometimes have a hard time to grip tightly on rusted or rounded bolts.
-SK resolved this by combining the 6 point box end with a revolutionary 6-pawl ratchet design leading to a 1.7-degree arc swing, the lowest arc swing the industry ever seen.
+Normally, ratcheting wrenches have a 12-point design to reduce the arc swing to a minimum but can sometimes have a hard time to grip tightly on rusted or rounded bolts.
+SK resolved this problem by combining the 6 point box end with a revolutionary 6-pawl ratchet design leading to a 1.7-degree arc swing, the lowest arc swing the industry has ever seen.

-It’s also worth mentioning the unique open X-frame which is supposed to help load distribution evenly without increasing its weight.
-And the good thing is, while they can still be a bit expensive, they sure are less expensive than the equivalent Snap-On model.
+It’s also worth mentioning the unique open X-frame which is supposed to help to distribute load evenly without increasing its weight.
+And the good thing is, while they can still be a bit expensive, they sure are less expensive than the equivalent Snap-On models.

 Locking extension bars are probably responsible for a 50% reduction of the frustration rate in the shop.
 Seriously, is there something more frustrating than dropping a socket somewhere in the engine bay and then having to look for your much-needed and most often expensive socket for the next 30 minutes?
 This could be a life-saver, especially if you bought the awesome Craftsman Extreme Grip socket set which I talk more in detail below.